 The Gut-Brain Axis is currently a hot topic, and it's only getting bigger.
 This idea of a gut-brain connection is nothing new: ‘Go with your gut feeling’ is a very old saying.
 But over the past ten years, however, this old adage is being supported by the results of hundreds of scientific studies have explored the potential of this fascinating subject.

 We now understand that the gut and the brain are connected, but how do these two remote areas of the body interact?
 In physical terms, the brain is connected to the digestive system by the vagus nerve, the longest of twelve different cranial nerves linking our intestinal nervous system to the central nervous system (CNS).
 This vital part of the neural network controls and co-ordinates a variety of key but ‘unconscious’ bodily functions from our heart rate to the digestive process.

-Most view our digestive system as a reasonably simple pipe through which our food and drink passes, when in fact the intestinal tract has its own highly complex nervous system, known as the 'enteric or intrinsic nervous system' (Glossary definition: enteric or intrinsic nervous system) connected to the CNS via the vagus nerve.
+Most view our digestive system as a reasonably simple pipe, or tube, through which our food and drink passes, when in fact the intestinal tract has its own highly complex nervous system, known as the 'enteric or intrinsic nervous system' (Glossary definition: enteric or intrinsic nervous system) connected to the CNS via the vagus nerve.
 Because the intestines host such a multitude of neurons, scientists have re-christened the gut ‘the second brain’.2

 We’ve established the physical connection between the gut and the brain, but what part do our gut bacteria play?

 Studies suggests that microbes in the gut actually release chemical messengers that influence cell responses along the vagus nerve – acting just like our body cells – and send communications via the vagus nerve to the brain.2,7 The gut bacteria provide the (bio)'chemistry' that binds this couple together!

 In terms of the gut microbiome and mental health, the most obvious connection is the ‘fight or flight’ response which sends us running to the loo in stressful situations, but scientists are now recognising that may be far broader implications for health.